What are Stem Cells?

 Birth Tissue as Stem Cell Source

-Stem cells of birth tissue origin have another unique advantage: These cells are young and have been shown to be therapeutically more active.
+Stem cells of birth tissue origin have another unique advantage: these cells are young and have been shown in studies to be therapeutically more active.
 While we do not yet know all of the mechanisms by which stem cells promote healing, we do know that these cells produce cytokines and growth factors, and recruit local cells to perform work of repair and regeneration.
-When birth tissue stem cells are compared to adult stem cells, they demonstrate higher level of secretion of cytokines and growth factors, higher speed of differentiation, slower cellular aging, stronger anti-inflammatory effects, and higher number of future cell divisions before eventual cell death.
+When birth tissue stem cells are compared to adult stem cells, they demonstrate higher level of secretion of cytokines and growth factors, slower cellular aging, and stronger anti-inflammatory effects.
 Also, studies have shown that umbilical cord stem cells have greater neuroprotective and neurorestorative properties compared to adult bone marrow stem cells.

 Yet, it may not simply be the cells that are exerting therapeutic benefits.
 Recent study out of Stanford University showed that umbilical cord blood contains an abundant supply of a valuable protein called TIMP-2, which has shown to improve memory and learning, through improving hippocampal function.